Min Doktor – Conversational UI

 Cotardo

 Fictional project Cotardo is a insurance company specialized in travel insurance.
 They want to boost their business and are developing an app that can help people find the right insurance and provide help when it comes to an emergency abroad.
 For this project I concentrated on two user stories: A customer is planning a trip and wants to make sure the insurance is optimal.
 A customer is traveling in vietnam and needs assistance because of a medical issue.
 I also made some assumptions for both user stories: Both are existing customers Existing customers have an account with the company than can be used for login Network coverage or wifi is available Being an enthusiastic traveller myself, I was able to mostly draw from experiences I had and the help or assistance I would have loved to have before travelling or when being abroad.
 Story 1 To find the right insurance for a trip the app features an assistant that asks two big questions: Where do you want to go and when?
 If the exact time is not set, one can choose a timeframe instead.
-With these two questions answered the app shows insurance suggestions and highlights the biggest features. […]
+With these two questions answered the app shows insurance suggestions and highlights the biggest features.
+In […]

 Read More ›